CaptainYogs/MechanicalSoup/README.rst

 A Python library for automating interaction with websites.
 MechanicalSoup automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
+One stop Library for a very interactive and and interesting website.
-It doesn't do JavaScript.
+NOTE: It doesn't do JavaScript.

 MechanicalSoup was created by `M Hickford
 <https://github.com/hickford/>`__, who was a fond user of the